TheYoBots/lishogi/README.md

 ## License

-Lila is licensed under the GNU Affero General Public License 3 or any later version at your choice with an exception for Highcharts.
+lishogi is licensed under the GNU Affero General Public License 3 or any later version at your choice with an exception for Highcharts.
 See COPYING for details.
 WIP